virtualritz/nsi-docs/docs/c-api.rst

 These two functions respectively create or remove a connection between two elements.
 It is not an error to create a connection which already exists or to remove a connection which does not exist but the nodes on which the connection is performed must exist.
-The parameters are:
+The arguments are:

 | ``from``
 |   The handle of the node from which the connection is made.